-Program housed at Auburn High School OPEN TO: 9, 10, 11, 12 Full Year Course Requires transportation to Auburn High School College credit may be available for this course.
+Program housed at Auburn High School OPEN TO: 9, 10, 11, 12 Full Year Course Requires transportation to Auburn High School

 Students will learn and develop skills in a variety of welding and cutting processes.
 Students will complete exercises and projects in foundry casting, sheet metal development, forging, print reading, safety standards and leadership.
 This course offers students the opportunity to receive Tech Prep college credit.
 Students may contract with the instructor to repeat this course for additional training and skill development.
 Shared students from AMHS, ARHS, and WAHS must provide their own transportation to AHS.
 Individual student material costs/lab fees may be applicable to this course.